porglezomp/ap-gov/chapters/chapter1/studyguide.md

 **Civil society** --- political literacy is necessary for informed voters, and activism is necessary to get things done.
 Civil society promotes both of these.

 **Individualism** --- in the same way that we're capitalist, we focus on bettering ourselves.
 Individualism shaped U.S. expansion, and is still central to the American dream.
 It's why we're scared of socialism.

+Currently, I feel that equality is the most driving of our politics, since most of the big issues in congress are over equality-ish things.
+Liberals are asking for freedoms and equality for gays, women, and more, and those things are advancing slowly right now.

+### 6)
+Politicals ideology is
+> A unified set of beliefs about the purpose and scope of government, held by groups or individuals.

+Ideologies can:

+- Help _explain_ why political conditions are how they are.
+- People use their ideology to _evaluate_ decisions.
+Your choices mirror your beliefs.
+You vote for people whose beliefs mirror your own.
+- _Orientation_ --- for many people their ideology can be part of their identity.
+They may have ideologies based on the fact that they're female, or Black, or many other different identites.

+### 7)

+#### **Conservatives**
+Generally pro small-government, don't want change.
+They prefer less regulation and prefer local government to federal government.
+They generally believe that social problems aren't the purview of the government.

+**Social conservatives** are highly religious conservatives.

+#### **Liberals**
+Want change, they generally value equality very highly.
+Support good welfare programs, and other programs of the Federal government helping individuals.

+#### **Libertarians**
+Don't want government interference, want a free market.

+These labels are generally don't fit individuals very well, because most people have opinions per-issue, and they're not necessarily consistantly conservative or liberal about things.

+### 8)
+Demographics are the characteristics of the population as a whole.
+It includes things like race and ethnicicty.